turingschool/curriculum/source/projects/encryptor.markdown

 Julius Caesar needed to send written instructions from his base in Rome to his soldiers thousands of miles away.
 What if the messenger was captured or killed?
 The enemy could read his plans!

 Caesar's army used an algorithm called "ROT-13".
-Here's how it works.

 #### Building a Cipher

-ROT-13 is an algorithm that uses a cipher.
+"ROT-13" is an algorithm that uses a cipher.
 A cipher is a tool which translates one piece of data to another.
 If you've ever used a "decoder ring", that's a cipher.
 The cipher has an input and an output.

-Let's make a cipher for ROT-13:
+Let's make a cipher for "ROT-13":

 1. Take a piece of lined paper
 2. In a column, write the letters A through Z in order down the left side.